From BR Bullpen

 - Born July 16, 1937 in Philadelphia, PA USA

 Biographical Information

-He played in the minors from 1959-65, getting his first shot at the majors in April 1966.
-He played shortstop for the 1966 White Sox, appearing in as many games as Jerry Adair but slightly fewer innings.
+He played in the minors from 1959-1965, getting his first shot at the majors in April 1966.
+He played shortstop for the Chicago White Sox that season, appearing in as many games as Jerry Adair but slightly fewer innings.

 He got his start in managing with the Spartanburg Phillies in 1975 and 1976, leading the 1975 team to the best record in the Western Carolinas League.
 He moved up to the Reading Phillies in 1977 and 1978 and the Oklahoma City 89ers in 1979.
 Elia was a coach for the Phillies in 1980 and 1981.
 He left the Phillies to become manager of the Chicago Cubs from 1982 to mid-1983.
 He returned to the Phillies in 1984, managing the Portland Beavers then coaching the Phillies from 1985 until replacing John Felske in mid-1987.
 He was fired with a week and a half to go in 1988, then coached the New York Yankees in 1989.